TharushaRuwantha/decee-v3/README.md

 I clone the decee- fluter project from londonappBrew but it did not work. so i created this repo for who want the updated working version of dicee-fluter project

-# Creating your own updated Dicee project
+# You can clone this project and use or create your own updated Dicee project

   # step 1
    create a new flutter project